MobilePayDev/MobilePayDev.github.io/docs/online/transition-to-one-platform.md

 Please take a moment to familiarize yourself with the upcoming changes and how they may impact your integration.
 :::

 To make the transition as smooth as possible, we will migrate all merchants and automatically switch you to the new facade once it is live.
 All you needd to do is ensure that that you have adjusted your integration to the changes mentioned below, and we will take care of everything else.
+The migration will happen in two phases:
+- **January 23th** we will launch the new platform in **Finland** and migrate all Finnish merchants.
+- **March 12th** we will launch the new platofmr in **Denmark** and migrate all Danish merchants.

+If a merchant is neither Finnish or Danish we will migrate them according to the currency of their transactions.
+Below changes must be implemented for the merchants depending on country.
 If you have any questions, feel free to reach out to us at developer@vippsmobilepay.com

 ## VAT number required for all merchants

 VAT number is now required for all merchants.
 For new merchants, the vatNumber field is required for the Create merchant endpoint: `POST /v1/merchants`
 For existing merchants without VAT numbers you must, you can use Update merchant `PATCH /api/v1/merchants/{merchantId}` to provide vatNumber.
 Note that the Update endpoint only accepts VAT number.
 It is not possible to update any other details.
 Please see [Update merchant](#update-merchant) if you need to change any other details of the merchant.

-If you do not update the VAT number of your existing merchants they will still exist after the transition to one platform, but you will not be able to initiate payments.
+If you do not update the VAT number of your existing merchants you will not be able to initiate payments for these after the launch of the new platform.
 You must then delete them and create a new merchant.

 For sole props. not having a VAT no. you can use an alternative number for example your own unique merchant id.